Rated 4/5 stars by our editorial team

 Which Credit Card is Better?

-In the categories of travel and restaurants, Chase pays half a penny per dollar more than Discover.
-Chase pays a penny per dollar vs. a penny and a half per dollar with Discover, for all other categories.
+In the categories of travel and restaurants, the Chase Sapphire Preferred® Card pays half a penny per dollar more than Discover.
+However, the Chase Sapphire Preferred® Card pays a penny per dollar vs. a penny and a half per dollar with Discover it® Miles, for all other categories.

 With Chase you can maximize your rewards by using it for travel and dining and then redeeming rewards for travel.
 But you also have to spend enough or earn enough of the bonus rewards available from Chase as a new cardholder to cover the cost of the annual fee.

-Bigger spenders who spend on travel and restaurants and redeem for travel will likely find the Chase Sapphire better.
-Those who spend less or don’t spend on travel and restaurants will be better served by the Discover IT Miles card.
+Bigger spenders who spend on travel and restaurants and redeem for travel will likely find the Chase Sapphire Preferred® Card better.
+Those who spend less or don’t spend on travel and restaurants will be better served by the Discover it® Miles card.

-The Discover card is quite unique with its offer to double all the points you earn during your first year of membership.
-Other unique features with the Discover card are perks like a free FICO score each month and the ability to freeze your account immediately if you lose the card or think it’s been hacked.
+The Discover it® Miles card is quite unique with its offer to double all the points you earn during your first year of membership.
+Other unique features with the Discover it® Miles card are perks like a free FICO score each month and the ability to freeze your account immediately if you lose the card or think it’s been hacked.

 How do You Redeem

-To redeem rewards with Discover IT Miles, just access your account and redeem at any time, in any amount, for whatever rewards you want.
+To redeem rewards with the Discover it® Miles card, just access your account and redeem at any time, in any amount, for whatever rewards you want.

 Is this the Card for You?

-Those who travel and spend a lot on travel and restaurants and want to earn travel rewards will find the Chase Sapphire card most rewarding.
-If you don’t want to have to worry about expense categories or spending a certain amount to justify the annual fee, you’ll likely be happiest with Discover IT Miles.
+Those who travel and spend a lot on travel and restaurants and want to earn travel rewards will find the Chase Sapphire Preferred® Card card most rewarding.
+If you don’t want to have to worry about expense categories or spending a certain amount to justify the annual fee, you’ll likely be happiest with the Discover it® Miles card.

 *General Disclaimer: See the online credit card application for details about terms and conditions.
 We make every effort to maintain accurate information.
 However, all credit card information is presented without warranty.
 To confirm terms and conditions, click the "Apply Now" button and review info on the secure credit card terms page.